-To return equipment to PairGain:
+To return equipment to ADC Wireline Systems Division:

-- 1 Locate the number of the purchase order under which the equipment was purchased.
-To obtain a return authorization number, you need to provide the original purchase order number to PairGain's Return Material Authorization (RMA) Department.

-- 2 Call or write PairGain's RMA Department to ask for an RMA number and any additional instructions.
-Use the telephone number, fax number or email address listed below:
+- Locate the number of the purchase order under which the equipment was purchased.
+You will need to provide this number to ADC Wireline Systems Division Customer Service to obtain a return authorization. - 2 Call or write ADC Wireline Systems Division Customer Service to ask for a Return Material Authorization (RMA) number and any additional instructions.
+Use the telephone number, fax number, or email address listed below:

-- Telephone: 800.370.9670
+• Telephone: 800.370.9670

-- Fax: 714.832.9923
+• Fax: 714.832.9923

-- Email Address: rma@pairgain.com
+• Email Address: rma@adc.com

-- 3 Include the following information, in writing, along with the equipment you are returning:

-- Company name and address.

-- Contact name and telephone number.

-- The shipping address to which PairGain should return the repaired equipment.

-- The original purchase order number.

-- A description of the equipment that includes the model and part number of each unit being returned, as well as the number of units that you are returning.
+- 3 Include the following information, in writing, along with the equipment you are returning: - Company name, address, telephone number, and the name of a person Customer Service can contact regarding this equipment. - The purchase order number provided to Customer Service when the RMA number was requested. - A description of the equipment, as well as the number of units that you are returning.
+Be sure to include the model and part number of each unit. - The shipping address to which Customer Service should return the repaired equipment.

-- The reason for the return.
-For example:
+- The reason for the return:

 - The equipment needs an ECO/ECN upgrade.

-- The equipment is defective
+- The equipment is defective.